mainlandbigband/mainlandbigband.github.io/content/players-wanted.md

 <br>

-Drummer Wanted
+Pianist Wanted
 -----------------
-The band is in need of a new drummer to join its rhythm section.
+The band is in need of a new pianist  to join its rhythm section.